-16. Review the visiting committee expense forms and submit them to school for reimbursement.
+14. Continually stress the importance of immediate follow-up to integrate the visiting committee narrative suggestions and critical areas for follow-up into the school's schoolwide action plan for yearly implementation and assessment.
+15. Have the visiting committee complete the evaluation of chairperson form (optional).
+16. Review the visiting committee expense forms and submit them to the school for reimbursement.
 Be sure to keep copies of the forms and receipts for your records.
-After t he Visit 1.
+After t After the Visit 1.
 Finalize the necessary ACS WASC forms: the "Accreditation Status Recommendation" and the "Documentation and Justification Statement" for the Commission.
 2. Complete the final editing on the visiting committee report within ten (10) working days.
-Ensure that the school receives a final copy of the visiting committee report.
+Ensure that the school and ACS WASC receive a final copy of the visiting committee report electronically.
 3. Submit copies of the: (1) Accreditation Status Recommendation, (2) Documentation and Justification Statement, and (3) Visiting Committee Report electronically to the ACS WASC office using the Document Upload link on the top navigation bar of the ACS WASC website: www.acswasc.org/document-upload/ .
-4. Keep a copy of all ACS WASC forms and the visiting committee report.
+4. Keep copies of all ACS WASC forms and visiting committee report.
 5. Send the completed member evaluation forms to the Burlingame ACS WASC Office.
 6. Send the appropriate letters of appreciation.
 7. Follow up on any outstanding reimbursement payment yet to be received.
-Contact the ACS WASC Business Office if payment has not been received from the school/district within four weeks after the visit.
+Contact the ACS WASC Office if payment has not been received from the school/district within four weeks after the visit.
 8. Communicate to the visiting committee members the decision of the Commission on the final accreditation status awarded to the school.
 This decision is reached either at the January, April, or June ACS WASC Commission meeting.
 (A copy of the official letter will be sent to the chair.)